 I would even go as far as to say that you shouldn’t actively try to develop your singing style, as this will come naturally after hundreds of hours of singing.
 Sooner or later you will hit that sweet spot where you both sound good and natural, and most importantly you will seem that you can sing effortlessly.

 Your posture while you are singing, tells a lot about what kind of singer you actually are.
-Not a lot of singers focus on having a good posture while singing, and this can be heard on their voice, seen by on the stage by their lack of presence on stage.
-Shy singers who have difficulty singing in front of others often adopt a fairly awkward posture, you can see on their body language that they are not comfortable and they would rather run then to sing in front of a crowd.
+Not a lot of singers focus on having a good posture while singing, and this can be heard in their voices, seen on the stage by their lack of presence on stage.
+Shy singers who have difficulty singing in front of others often adopt a fairly awkward posture, you can see on their body language that they are not comfortable and they would rather run than sing in front of a crowd.

 Singing can be fairly stressful, especially if you have to sing in front of others.
 Every singer will have to sing in front of others sooner or later and believe me that all singers do remember their first time singing in front of a crowd no matter how famous or successful they might be today.
 You as a singer not only have to learn how to relax your body but also your throat and even your vocal cords.